On the black sacrificial lamb

 Their reclamation and affirmation through the refusal of therapy, for example, historically an atavism, can thus – if we interpret ILLICH correctly – in single cases [Einzelfall] (not to say in the cell of solitary confinement) [Einzelzelle, Einzelhaft] become a necessary transition stage in the struggle for life autonomy and emotionality, thus bringing revolutionary things to light ((Ur-Teilsgegensatz – primordial division and opposition of judgement)).

-General blunting and apathy, addiction to consumption and indifference at the pole of society as a whole, taken as a patient [Gesamtpatient Gesellschaft], increasing differentiation and the perfecting of illness as a growth-intensive apparatus, contagion, poisoning and mutilation of the many as "side effects" of medicynical care (clinical iatrogenesis), killing of the revolt that is inherent in illness through a health policy in self-inflicted complicity with industrial organizations that makes people sick (social iatrogenesis), restriction of vital autonomy in the single person through medically promoted behaviors that sprout like cancer in delusions of a better life (structural iatrogenesis) on the one hand, unlimited increase in power of the medical profession (mafia , ILLICH), culminating in the totalitarianism of an unprecedented and absolutely unsurpassable expansion of social control right into all the innards on the other side.
+General blunting and apathy, addiction to consumption and indifference at the pole of society as a whole, taken as a patient [Gesamtpatient Gesellschaft], increasing differentiation and the perfecting of illness as a growth-intensive apparatus, infection and contagion, poisoning and mutilation of the many as "side effects" of medicynical care (clinical iatrogenesis), killing of the revolt that is inherent in illness through a health policy in self-inflicted complicity with industrial organizations that makes people sick (social iatrogenesis), restriction of vital autonomy in the single person through medically promoted behaviors that sprout like cancer in delusions of a better life (structural iatrogenesis) on the one hand, unlimited increase in power of the medical profession (mafia , ILLICH), culminating in the totalitarianism of an unprecedented and absolutely unsurpassable expansion of social control right into all the innards on the other side.

 * All quotations in this translation refer to the English edition: IVAN ILLICH, Medical Nemesis, The Expropriation of Health, published by Calder Boyars, London, 1976.
 (Note from the translator)